VYRION-Ai/matlab-to-paython-ground-truth/README.md

-To achive that you must save the ground truth as tabel , not as ground truth. if you have more than one class ,you must do it class by class not (the tabel is only two coulm(image name- boxing)) export gtruth as tabel in workspace run the code note
+To achive that you must save the ground truth as tabel , not as ground truth. if you have more than one class ,you must do it class by class .(the tabel is only two coulm(image name- boxing)) export gtruth as tabel in workspace run the code note